 This is the default location for android studio to install adb, so check it in your computer, and after finding the path, follow the instructions

-Right click File > Settings or Ctrl + Alt+S
+In android studio, Right click File > Settings or Ctrl + Alt+S

 A new window will appear, select Tools and terminal, and in the Start directory field, Enter the path to the adb